 - Zeal Food – We fell in love with Zeal for it’s clean, organic seasonal food and juices, all in a casual atmosphere.
 There is something for vegetarians and meat eaters alike.
 Oh, and they have an amazing cocktail menu and serve breakfast, lunch, and dinner.

 - Salt – A farm to table restaurant open for lunch and dinner.
+They use local & seasonal fruits and vegetables with menus that reflect these ingredients.

 - L’Atelier – If you have a more adventurous palette, this is the place for you.
 The quality of food and wine is top notch.